ptrthomas/karate-sikulix-demo/README.md

 |`java -jar karate.jar graphql.feature` | GraphQL web-service API test that shows off advanced JSON assertions in the response.
 Make sure you view the HTML reports in `target/cucumber-html-reports`
 | `java -jar karate.jar github.feature` | Uses Chrome and Karate's [native web-browser UI automation](https://github.com/intuit/karate/tree/master/karate-core) capabilities
 | `java -jar karate.jar -m cats-mock.feature -p 8080` | Starts [mock API server](https://github.com/intuit/karate/tree/master/karate-netty#mock-server) on port `8080`, now you can open `cats.html` from the file system and play around.
 This demonstrates how web-dev teams can use Karate.
-| `java -jar karate.jar cats-test.feature` | Runs a test using the mock server above (which has to be started and running first)
+| `java -jar karate.jar cats-test.feature` | Runs a test against the mock server above (which has to be started and running first)
 | `java -jar karate.jar cats-test.feature -e mock` | Shows how a karate feature can start a mock automatically using JavaScript.
 Compare this with the command above. |